Version 1.0 - Last Updated: 12 Jun 2024

 Implementation of version 1.3 took place in November 2019 when it replaced version 1.2.
 This could mean that a course could be classified as CAH08 or CAH26 depending on when the student applied.

 To qualify for allied health profession (AHP) disregard the course must fit the definition of 'subjects allied to medicine'.
 Any courses listed under the 'subjects allied to medicine' definition are considered for the previous study disregard introduced under the AY 2017/18 NHS changes.
-Any students who already hold an equivalent or higher qualification will not be entitled to further support.

 According to the student support regulations, an AHP subject means: